Ninja Assassin: Production

 Ninja Assassin was directed by James McTeigue, who had previously worked with producers The Wachowskis and Joel Silver on V for Vendetta four years prior.
 The Wachowskis were inspired to make the film by actor Rain's impressive ninja-based fight scenes in their 2008 film Speed Racer.
-The initial screenplay was written by Matthew Sand, and was rewritten by J. Michael Straczynski only six weeks prior to filming due to the Wachowskis' initial dissatisfaction.
-Martial Artist turned actor Sho Kosugi had previously starred in a number of ninja movies playing ninja villains and heroes several times in the 1980s, and had become a cult icon, hence his role as the antagonist Lord Ozunu, named after En no Ozunu, a 7th-century Japanese mystic and one of the developers of ninjutsu.
+The initial screenplay was written by Matthew Sand, and was rewritten by J. Michael Straczynski only six weeks before filming due to the Wachowskis' initial dissatisfaction.
+Martial Artist turned actor Sho Kosugi had previously starred in several ninja movies playing ninja villains and heroes several times in the 1980s, and had become a cult icon, hence his role as the antagonist Lord Ozunu, named after En no Ozunu, a 7th-century Japanese mystic and one of the developers of ninjutsu.
 "If you've ever watched any ninja films from the 1980s, you know that Sho Kosugi is the ninja; he is the man," asserts McTeigue.

 Medienboard Berlin-Brandenburg provided filmmakers US$1 million in funding, and Germany's Federal Film Fund provided an additional US$9 million to the film's funding.

 Filming

-Principal photography began in Berlin, Germany at the end of April 2008.
+Principal photography began in Berlin, Germany, at the end of April 2008.
 Filming took place in Babelsberg Studios and on location throughout Berlin.

 McTeigue cited various influences in filming Ninja Assassin such as the films Panic in the Streets (1950), The Getaway (1972), Badlands (1973), Ninja Scroll (1993), and the anime Samurai Champloo (2004–2005).
 Actor Collin Chou was originally cast for an undisclosed lead role after Jet Li turned down an offer to appear in it, but Chou later left the role.

 Marketing

 Video game

 On November 5, 2009, Warner Bros.
-Entertainment released the video game application based on the film for the iPhone devices.
+Interactive Entertainment released the video game application based on the film for iPhone devices.